 This project was based on the premise that policy actions happen not just because of the existence of a linear relationship between problems and their solutions but comes about in ‘windows of opportunity’ settings that occur when problems and solutions come together in a particular political environment that is not necessarily defined by the problems or solution.

-Taking the examples of flash floods in Leh (2010) and Bramer (2006) districts in India, the project examined the policy positions adopted by district planners post disaster, and assessed the extent to which these integrate disaster risk reduction (DRR) and climate change adaptation (CCA) concerns into long term recovery and development planning.
+Taking the examples of flash floods in Leh (2010) and Bramer (2006) districts in India, the project examined the policy positions adopted by district planners post disaster, and assessed the extent to which these integrate disaster risk reduction and climate change adaptation concerns into long term recovery and development planning.
 A simple bi-variate tool was created to measure the ‘extent’ of this integration.
-By examining the process and outcomes of disaster policy districts, the research identified a district level agenda that strengthens the integration of DRR and CCA in planning.
+By examining the process and outcomes of disaster policy districts, the research identified a district level agenda that strengthens the integration of disaster risk reduction and climate change adaptation in planning.

 A visual documentation of the research that was carried out in a village in Leh can be found in a photo essay.

-The study tested the effectiveness of local multi-stakeholder action as an enabling factor for mainstreaming DRR and CCA in post disaster programmes.
+The study tested the effectiveness of local multi-stakeholder action as an enabling factor for mainstreaming disaster risk reduction and climate change adaptation in post disaster programmes.
 This included the use of communication in Bramer with local community reporters being trained to communicate the climate and disaster risks facing communities.
 (Listen online to the radio programmes produced).
 In addition community weather forecasting in Leh proved to be an important enabling factor for better preparedness.
 (Watch a short film about the Leh experience)

 The project then identified standards for promoting multi-stakeholder influence in long term response planning, and consolidated the existing innovations and experiences in this area.

-Part of this process involved looking at how to incorporate traditional knowledge into post disaster recovery, as part of an effort to integrate DRR and CCA – the results of which were written up in a book chapter on the subject.
+Part of this process involved looking at how to incorporate traditional knowledge into post disaster recovery, as part of an effort to integrate disaster risk reduction and climate change adaptation- the results of which were written up in a book chapter on the subject.

-The experiences and voices of local people in Leh and Bramer which tell of some of the challenges and opportunities of integration of DRR and CCA can be found in a project report on Catalysts of Change
+The experiences and voices of local people in Leh and Bramer which tell of some of the challenges and opportunities of integration of disaster risk reduction and climate change adaptation can be found in a project report on Catalysts of Change

-The district level experiment was intended for state and national level replication by demonstrating a model for integrating DRR and CCA in State Climate Change Action Plans and national strategies.
+The district level experiment was intended for state and national level replication by demonstrating a model for integrating disaster risk reduction and climate change adaptation in State Climate Change Action Plans and national strategies.

 You can find more information on the central research questions and activities in a project flyer.